EERL-EPFL/spice-ui/README.md

 The SPICE project manages the data produced from ice nucleating particle experiments.
 It manages the samples, locations, experiments, and their results.

-There are three components to the project:
+There are four components to the project:

 1. The [API](https://github.com/EERL-EPFL/spice-api)
    - Abstracts the database and file storage,